 If you are overweight you are at higher risk of problems during surgery like infection, difficulty breathing, and blood clots in your legs and lungs.

 There are some things you can do at home:

-- Get more physical activity and exercise.
+- Do plenty of physical activity and exercise.
 If you have constant hip or knee pain, you may not be as active as you were before.
-Low-impact activities like swimming, biking, or using an elliptical machine will put less strain on your joints.
+Low-impact activities like swimming or biking will put less strain on your joints.
 They will still be effective in helping you lose weight.

-is a free confidential telephone service that can help you to achieve and maintain a healthy weight.
+NSW Health has a free confidential telephone service that can help you to achieve and maintain a healthy weight.
 Phone Get Healthy on 1300 806 258.

 Smoking puts strain on your heart and increases your chance of blood clots.
 It also makes it harder for you to breathe and increases your risk of infection.
-If you stop smoking you will recover faster from your surgery.
+If you stop smoking you will get better faster after your surgery.

 Doctors recommend that you stop smoking at least 8 weeks before your surgery.

 Helping U 2 Quit is a free program for people who are thinking about quitting smoking.
 To find out more call (07) 5506 7010

 My QuitBuddy app can also help you to become smoke free.